Design#

 ci.yml CI: build, test, lint on all platforms (canary artifacts)

-build.yml Reusable workflow for building custom cx binaries (workflow_call)
+build.yml Reusable workflow for custom cx binaries (workflow_call)

-docs.yml Build and deploy Sphinx docs to GitHub Pages
+docs.yml Build docs + JupyterLite demo, deploy to GitHub Pages

 Development environment#